In This Section

 Scope of Practice:

-The specialist in school psychology license permits the licensee to provide school psychological services only in public and private schools.
+The LSSP credential permits the licensee to provide school psychological services only in public and private schools - see full definition.
 A person utilizing this license may not provide psychological services in any context or capacity outside of a public or private school.
 School psychologists may qualify for the Licensed Psychological Associate, which would likely require additional hours of supervision from a licensed psychologist.

 See http://www.statutes.legis.state.tx.us/Docs/OC/htm/OC.501.htm; and https://texreg.sos.state.tx.us/public/readtac$ext.ViewTAC?tac_view=4&ti=22&pt=21&ch=465&rl=Y